gamebeast2k/docker_traccar2mqtt/README.md

 #### 0.1

-- (emprovment) less error prone if vars no exsist on traccar
+- (improvement) less error prone if vars no exists on traccar

 #### 0.2

-- (emprovment) better mqtt connect handle
+- (improvement) better mqtt connect handle

 - (added) new variable geofanceID